How to Get a Permit

 No, this lottery is entirely different from other “weighted lottery” models.
 Instead of increasing your chances with each subsequent lottery loss, only your number of years AWAY FROM the river will increase your chances in the lottery.
 All lottery applicants will be awarded points.
 You earn points based on the number of years it has been since you went on a trip down the Grand, up to a maximum of five points.
 FIVE points means five lottery chances.
 Your name is entered 5 times in the lottery for the date you’ve chosen.
 So, if you floated the Grand last year, you will get 1 point, 2 points if you went two years ago, 3 for 3, 4 for 4, and 5 points if you boated the Grand 5 or more years ago.
 It matters not if you played and lost in the Lottery every year.
 You only gain points by NOT GOING BOATING.

 Gee.
-My having more chances of winning the lottery are based on staying away.
+My having more chances of winning the lottery are based on staying away from the Colorado River in Grand Canyon.
 For up to five years.
 Is there a similar burden placed on commercial passengers who sign up with a river concessionaire?

 So let's see, at six years, I get 6 points, right?